 The Lehigh Gorge Scenic Railway continues Jim Thorpe’s rich railroading history, which dates back to the Switchback Railroad that opened in 1827 to haul coal from mines down to the canals along the Lehigh River.
 Later, passenger rides were added to this line and many consider this gravity railroad to be the precursor to roller coasters.

 Wanting to both experience this rich history and to see the beauty of the Lehigh Gorge, I boarded the train on an overcast day in late summer.

-Trains leave year-round from the historic Mauch Chunk Station, which was built by the Central New Jersey Railroad in 1888.
+Trains leave year-round from the historic Mauch Chunk Station, which was built by the Central Railroad of New Jersey in 1888.
 It is located on the eastern end of town near the Lehigh River.
 Even if you aren’t riding this train, make sure to take a few minutes to enjoy this beautiful station and the bustling square around it.